DoctorWkt/rosco_m68k/code/tools/r68k/README.md

 # r68k

-`r68k` provides two forms of emulation:
+`r68k` provides three forms of emulation:

 1. It emulates many of the ROM system calls (traps 13, 14 and 15).
    Using the firmware in the `firmware/` directory, you can run